linhongseba/ConnectedComponent/README.md

    - To executate the random walk program, type:

-     [./randomwalk] [input-weighted-graph-file-name] [file-of-node-name] [output-file-name] [threshold]
+     [./randomwalk] [input-weighted-graph-file-name] [file-of-node-name] [file-phone-to-uri][output-file-name] [threshold]

       The format of input graph file, is specified as weighted graph in [Input Format](#input-format).

       As an example, we could type
-      ./randomwalk EG3.txt_new.txt name.txt toysim.txt 0.5
+      ./randomwalk EG3.txt_new.txt name.txt phone2url.txt toycluster-0.2.txt 0.2

       For each node u, it will return the set of nodes that has hightest probability to reach from u.
-The graph is a weighted graph specified in [EG3.txt_new.txt] (https://github.com/linhongseba/ConnectedComponent/tree/master/Connected_Comp/example-graph-random-walk/EG3.txt_new.txt), and the outputs are saved in file [toysim.txt] (https://github.com/linhongseba/ConnectedComponent/tree/master/Connected_Comp/example-graph-random-walk/toysim.txt).
+The graph is a weighted graph specified in [EG3.txt_new.txt] (https://github.com/linhongseba/ConnectedComponent/tree/master/Connected_Comp/example-graph-random-walk/EG3.txt_new.txt), and the outputs are saved in file [toycluster-0.2.txt] (https://github.com/linhongseba/ConnectedComponent/tree/master/Connected_Comp/example-graph-random-walk/toycluster-0.2.txt).

+  - The executation of the fast random walk shares the same input parameter with random walk.

 ## Input Format
 ### Unweighted Graph (For connected component)